epam/aws-syndicate/README.md

 If you use Ubuntu 16.04 or earlier [here](https://www.pytorials.com/install-python36-on-ubuntu/ "here") you can find installation guide.
 Also [here](https://www.baeldung.com/install-maven-on-windows-linux-mac "here") you can find detailed guild how to install [Apache Maven 3.3.9](https://maven.apache.org/download.cgi "Apache Maven 3.3.9").

+**Windows**
+Detailed guide how to install Python you can find [here](https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/python.html "here").
+Also [here](https://docs.wso2.com/display/IS323/Installing+Apache+Maven+on+Windows "here") you can find detailed guild how to install [Apache Maven 3.3.9](https://maven.apache.org/download.cgi "Apache Maven 3.3.9").

 **Installation guide**

 1) Create virtual environment: